|About the IHO

 Formation of the International Hydrographic Bureau.
 International cooperation in the field of hydrography began with a Conference held in Washington in 1899, followed by two others in Saint Petersburg, in 1908 and 1912.
 In 1919, twenty-four nations met in London for a Hydrographic Conference, during which it was decided that a permanent body should be created.
 The resulting International Hydrographic Bureau began its activity in 1921 with nineteen Member States.
 At the invitation of H.S.H.
 Prince Albert I of Monaco, a noted marine scientist, the Bureau was provided with headquarters in the Principality of Monaco.
 The Organization has remained in Monaco ever since, thanks to the continuing and very generous support of the Prince's successors.

 The IHB changes its status to an international organization.
 In 1970, an intergovernmental Convention entered into force which changed the Organization's name and legal status, creating the International Hydrographic Organization (IHO), with its headquarters (the IHB) permanently established in Monaco.
-The Organization currently has a membership of eighty-two maritime States, with several others in the process of becoming Members.
+The Organization currently has a membership of eighty-five maritime States, with several others in the process of becoming Members.